 Ancrum

 On Highway 259, about fifteen kilometres west of Rivers, at the junction with Road 354, there is a well-tended graveyard with an iron gate marked “St. Matthews Ancrum Cemetery”.
-Visible from the road, a bit to the north in the English Museum, sits St. Matthews Church, moved there from south of the Cemetery where it had stood for eighty-five years.
+Visible from the road, a bit to the north, is the former English Museum, the chuch was moved there from south of the Cemetery where it had stood for eighty-five years.
 A bit to the south, a stone cairn by the roadside commemorates Ancrum School.

 That, and memories, are about all that left of a town that never was.